 We go close to the river from Pangboche, and once across, the trail continues up to Tengboche through a forest of Rhododendron, Fir, and Birch.
 Gradually descend to the Dudh Koshi bridge at Punki Thanka, then climb to Namche Bazaar.

-A steep descent leads to a bridge over the Dudh Koshi, which is crossed on the way to Phakding, passing through a forest of Rhododendron, pines, and finally arrive Phakding, a tiny village.
+A steep descent leads to a bridge over the Dudh Koshi, which is crossed on the way to Phakding, passing through a forest of Rhododendron, and pines, and finally arrive Phakding, a tiny village.

 14: Trek to Lukla.